Questions to Stimulate Thinking About Heaven

 Besides these questions, here are some other resources for small group leaders:

-Also, check my article about four most common misconceptions about Heaven
+- Check out my article Four most common misconceptions about Heaven

-There are many other Heaven-related resources accessible at
+- There are many other Heaven-related resources accessible at /store/product/heaven/

 For more information on the subject of Heaven, see Randy Alcorn’s book Heaven.